minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 + all contribs prior to vote OLS
 + mind-changers OLS

-problems with LPM:
-(1) The possibility of predicted probabilities higher than 1 or lower than 0, i.e. out of range. -> overcome this with logit (2) Heteroscedastic and non-normal residuals, leading to inefficiency and invalid standard errors, and (3) Misspecified functional form.

-why logit/probit?
-"Many sociologists are familiar with the problems of bias in effect estimates that arise if omitted variables are correlated with the observed independent variables, as this is the case in ordinary least squares (OLS) regression" @mood

 == Logit / Probit (which Stratmann used)
 - use as robustness checks...
 - literature on why OLS is bad, and logit/probit is good. (since LPM not 0-1, so